Coconut Apricot Creme Candle Wax | Coco Apricot Ceda-Serica by Calwax - Slab Form

 Maker's Notes:

-- Our #1 Bestselling Candle Wax!
+•Our #1 Bestselling Candle Wax!

-- Easy to use, single-pour wax SMOOTH TOPS - no heat gun required.
+•Easy to use, single pour wax, SMOOTH TOPS - no heat gun required.

-- Bright white color
+•Bright white color

-- Even, slow burn with excellent glass adhesion
+•Even, slow burn with excellent glass adhesion

-- Amazing hot & cold throw
+•Amazing hot & cold throw

-- Handles 8-12% fragrance load, although we've found 9-10% to be the best.
+•Handles 8-12% fragrance load, although we've found 8-9% to be the best.

-Curing: We recommend a 1-2 week cure time to maximize hot and cold throw.
+Curing: | We recommend a 1-2 week cure time for proper wicking and to maximize hot and cold throw. |

 Please note: When shipping during warmer temperatures, the wax may soften or melt slightly.
 This will not affect the wax quality.